 for participating in best practices and innovative ideas to improve the client experience.

 Helping Hands commitment to quality improvement is pervasive in all areas of its business.
 To

 ensure this, all staff are required to seek ways to improve the quality of their own activities and

-areas of responsibility, while looking at the organisation as a whole without sacrificing the client
+areas of responsibility, while looking at the organization as a whole without sacrificing the client

 experiences and care.

 - Approve Helping Hands strategic direction which guides quality improvement processes.